jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 The `jellyfin-ffmpeg5` deb package required by Jellyfin 10.8 comes with all necessary user mode Mesa drivers.

-Besides that you only need to install the OpenCL runtime (optional for Vega+ in Jellyfin 10.9+) and configure the the permission of `jellyfin` user.
+Besides that you only need to install the OpenCL runtime (optional for Vega+ in Jellyfin 10.9+) and configure the the permission of the `jellyfin` user.

 :::note